-The book leaves one grieving for men, yet loving them, with a faint reflection of that love of souls which animates the Jesuit Mission there in the howling wilderness "in the land all forgetten of God."
+The book leaves one grieving for men, yet loving them, with a faint reflection of that love of souls which animates the Jesuit Mission there in the howling wilderness, "in the land all forgotten of God."

-wilderness, "in the land all forgotten of God."
 We offer homage to Miss Robins for a work of breadth, of depth, of finish; yet of that spontaniety which can touch the fount of tears.
 G. M. R.